hamburgerIcon

 In this Article

-Soybean in Pregnancy: Benefits, Risks & Tips
+Soybean in Pregnancy: Is It Safe?
+Benefits, Phytoestrogen Concern & Daily Limit

 Diet & Nutrition

-Soybean in Pregnancy: Benefits, Risks & Tips
+Soybean in Pregnancy: Is It Safe?
+Benefits, Phytoestrogen Concern & Daily Limit

 Are you wondering whether it is safe to eat soybean in pregnancy or not?
 An excellent source of protein, soybean in pregnancy comes with its fair share of benefits and risks.
 In this article, we will discuss everything you need to know about eating soybeans in pregnancy, its benefits, risks and tips.